Pet Friendly Properties

 To support our partner Local Authorities and Housing Associations, we can offer a model pet policy and Pet Friendly Training Programme.

 The model pet policy provides Local Authorities and Housing Associations with a standalone document that can be adapted and used to support existing tenancy agreements.
 Our model policy sets out the conditions and standards which social housing providers can expect of pet owning residents, as well as providing a document that pet owners can refer to when looking for advice and support.

 The Pet Friendly Training Programme offers tenants the opportunity to gain vital pet ownership skills to help them to provide the best home environment for their pets.

-Our Community Engagement team have already achieved great success with our courses – raising awareness of what it means to be a responsible owner and equipping them with the knowledge and skills to support their pets’ health, welfare, training and wellbeing.
+Our Events & Engagement team have already achieved great success with our courses – raising awareness of what it means to be a responsible owner and equipping them with the knowledge and skills to support their pets’ health, welfare, training and wellbeing.

 These short courses are designed for tenants applying to have a pet, as well as support existing tenants who have pets.
 Download our workshop breakdown to learn more about the course structure.

 Click below for more information on our Pet Ready Training Programme and how to book your place: